kWAYTV/hono-steamer-api/README.md

 ## Acknowledgments

+This project is built on top of [hono-open-api-starter](https://github.com/w3cj/hono-open-api-starter) by [@w3cj](https://github.com/w3cj), which provides an excellent foundation for building type-safe APIs with Hono.

 Special thanks to [@3urobeat](https://github.com/3urobeat) for the excellent [steamid-resolver](https://github.com/3urobeat/node-steamid-resolver) package, which powers the core Steam ID resolution functionality in this API.

 ## License